cmottao/CompetitiveProgrammingNotebook/README.md

 # CompetitiveProgrammingNotebook

-Implementations of algorithms and data structures used in competitive programming.
+Implementations of algorithms, data structures and more used in competitive programming.